THOMio2565/Slowrun/README.md

 - Activate your venv with `.venv\Scripts\activate`

-- Install the dependencies with `pip install -r requirements.txt`
+- Install the dependencies inside your venv with `pip install -r requirements.txt`

-- Create or reset the database with `python createdb.py`
+- Create or reset the database with `python createdb.py` -# The database will come with pre-registered games and categories so you can experiment with it

 - Finally, to run the website, type `flask --app slowrun run`